 beneficiary, to which he/she is normally entitled, solely on the basis or lack

-is not commonly offered because dental needs are highly unpredictable.
-For
+offered because dental needs are highly unpredictable.
+For example, you would

-example, you would not pay premiums for your dental coverage if the premiums
+not pay premiums for your dental coverage if the premiums were more expensive

-were more expensive than the cost of the dental treatment you need.
-Since this
+than the cost of the dental treatment you need.
+Since this is the case,

-is the case, insurance companies would stand to lose money (spend more on
+insurance companies would stand to lose money (spend more on benefits than they

-benefits than they receive in the premiums) on every individual dental plan
+receive in the premiums) on every individual dental plan they write.

-dental benefits for individuals.
-Most of these plans are referral plans or
+benefits for individuals.
+Most of these plans are referral plans or buyers'

-buyers' clubs.
-Under these types of plans, an individual pays a monthly fee to
+clubs.
+Under these types of plans, an individual pays a monthly fee to a third

-a third party in return for access to a list of dentists who have agreed to a
+party in return for access to a list of dentists who have agreed to a reduced

-reduced fee schedule.
-Payment for treatment is made from the patient directly
+fee schedule.
+Payment for treatment is made from the patient directly to the

+dentist.
+The third party acts only in the capacity of matching the individual

 to the dentist.
-The third party acts only in the capacity of matching the

-individual to the dentist.
-The dentist receives no payment from the third-party
+The dentist receives no payment from the third-party other than

-other than in the form of referrals.
-If you have any questions please contact
+in the form of referrals.
+If you have any questions please contact these

 I would like to ask my employer to provide a dental